SnowCharmQ/vllm/docs/source/contributing/model/multimodal.md

     return {"image": None, "video": 1}
 ```

-## 3. Specify dummy inputs

-Then, inherit {class}`~vllm.multimodal.profiling.BaseDummyInputsBuilder` to construct dummy inputs for
-HF processing as well as memory profiling.

-### For memory profiling
+### Maximum number of placeholder feature tokens

-Override the abstract method {meth}`~vllm.multimodal.profiling.BaseDummyInputsBuilder.get_dummy_processor_inputs`
+Also, override the abstract method {meth}`~vllm.multimodal.processing.BaseProcessingInfo.get_mm_max_tokens_per_item`
-to construct dummy inputs for memory profiling.
-This dummy input should result in the worst-case memory usage of
-the model so that vLLM can reserve the correct amount of memory for it.

-Assuming that the memory usage increases with the number of tokens, the dummy input can be constructed to maximize the number of output embeddings, which is the same number as placeholder feature tokens.

-::::{tab-set}
+to return the maximum number of placeholder feature tokens per input item for each modality.

+When calling the model, the output embeddings from the visual encoder are assigned to the input positions
+containing placeholder feature tokens.
+Therefore, the number of placeholder feature tokens should be equal
+to the size of the output embeddings.

+:::::{tab-set}
-:::{tab-item} Basic example: LLaVA
+::::{tab-item} Basic example: LLaVA
 :sync: llava

 Looking at the code of HF's `LlavaForConditionalGeneration`: